open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 more messages on completion.

 A "Receive" span covers such calls and should link to the "Create" or "Publish" spans of all messages that are forwarded via the respective call.
-Depending on the use case, "Receive" spans can correlate with "Process" spans or other spans modelling processing operations.

 #### General considerations for both push-based and pull-based scenarios